carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 # Rasterizing our vector data

-Before calculating zonal statistics, we first need to rasterize our `field_cropped` geodataframe with the `rasterio.features.rasterize` function.
-This will produce a grid with number values representing each type of crop using the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of fields or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
-This grid of values then defines the zones for the `xrspatial.zonal_stats` function based on the types of fields, where each pixel in the zone grid overlaps with a corresponding pixel in our NDVI raster.
+Before calculating zonal statistics, we first need to rasterize our `field_cropped` vector geodataframe with the `rasterio.features.rasterize` function.
+With this function, we aim to produce a grid with numerical values representing the types of crop as defined by the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of crops or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
+This grid of values thus defines the zones for the `xrspatial.zonal_stats` function, where each pixel in the zone grid overlaps with a corresponding pixel in our NDVI raster.

-In order to rasterize our vector data, we need to generate the `geometry, gewascode` pairs for each vector data-point to be used as the first argument to `rasterio.features.rasterize`:
+We can generate the `geometry, gewascode` pairs for each vector data-point to be used as the first argument to `rasterio.features.rasterize` as:

 ~~~
 geom = field_cropped[['geometry', 'gewascode']].values.tolist()